Single-valued integration and double copy: Introduction

 \subsection{Separated objects and projection}

-It remains to explain in which sense\footnote{In the literature, single-valued analogues of polylogarithms are widely referred to as single-valued `cousins'.
-What we propose here, then, is a mathematical definition of the word `cousin'.} single-valued periods can be assigned to ordinary period integrals.
+We now explain in which sense\footnote{In the literature, single-valued analogues of polylogarithms are widely referred to as single-valued `cousins'.
+What we propose in this section, then, is a mathematical definition of the word `cousin'.} single-valued periods can be assigned to ordinary period integrals.
+For this, we describe a construction which is unrelated to the single-valued period map, and has possible applications of its own (notably for the definition of canonical volume forms).
+It enables us, under a certain condition of separatedness, to associate an algebraic differential form to a singular homology class.

-We say that $H^n (X\backslash A\, \lmod B)$ is \emph{separated} if its Hodge numbers satisfy a certain condition (\S\ref{sect: Separated}).
-A mixed Hodge structure of Tate type is a very special case.
-For the statement of the next theorem, let us fix an algebraic closure $\overline{k}$ of the field $k$ and an embedding $\overline{k}\hookrightarrow \CC$ compatible with $\sigma$.
+We say that $H^n (X\backslash A\, \lmod B)$ is \emph{separated} if its Hodge numbers $h^{p,q}$ vanish unless $p=q=0$ or $p,q>0$.
+For instance, all effective mixed Hodge structures of Tate type satisfy this condition.
+We fix an algebraic closure $\overline{k}$ of the field $k$ and an embedding $\overline{k}\hookrightarrow \CC$ compatible with $\sigma$.
+The next theorem states that in the separated case there is a natural map from homology classes to logarithmic differential forms.

 \begin{theorem} If $H^n (X\backslash A\, \lmod B)$ is separated, there exists a natural map